4 Hours / 4 CEs

 • Intended Audience

-This training is intended for forensic psychologists who wish to deepen their expertise in forensic mental health and neuropsychology.
-It is suitable for professionals conducting forensic evaluations and those looking to strengthen their foundational knowledge in these areas.
+This training is designed for forensic psychologists seeking to deepen their expertise in forensic mental health and neuropsychology.
+It is ideal for professionals who conduct forensic evaluations and wish to strengthen their foundational knowledge in these specialized areas.

 • Experience Level

-• Beginner: New to forensic evaluations involving cognitive deficits; seeking foundational understanding of common cognitive diagnoses, relevant case law, and ethical guidelines.
+• Beginner: Participants new to forensic neuropsychology or with limited experience in evaluating cognitive deficits in forensic settings will gain foundational knowledge of common diagnoses, relevant case law, and ethical guidelines.

 • Practice Setting